How we operate: SFC governance

 Scheme of Delegation

-Authority is also delegated from SFC to its Chair and to its committees.
-The scheme of delegation defines where the boundaries lie between strategic and delegated operational matters.
-It also indicates the mechanisms through which the use of delegated authority should be reported to us.
+Authority is also delegated from SFC Board to its Chair and to its committees.
+Our Scheme of Delegation defines where the boundaries lie between strategic and delegated operational matters.

 SFC's current Scheme of delegation [PDF] can be found here.